fact-sealevel/fittedismip-gris/README.md

 # fittedismip-gris

-This module implemented the parametric fit to ISMIP6 Greenland Ice Sheet projections described in IPCC AR6 WG1 9.SM.4.4.
+This module implementes the parametric fit to ISMIP6 Greenland Ice Sheet projections described in IPCC AR6 WG1 9.SM.4.4.
 As described therein:

 A polynomial fit to the ISMIP6 results is employed to calculate rates of change.
 The parametric fit is a cubic fit to temperature and a quadratic fit over time: